HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition

 \Crefname{equation}{Eq.}{Eqs.} \Crefname{figure}{Fig.}{Figs.}

 [{ [1][]{#1}

-{ We propose \MethodName, a neural signed distance function optimization method that can obtain accurate signed distance function for complex shapes.
+{ We propose \MethodName, a neural signed distance function optimization method that establishes an asymptotic sufficient condition to guarantee convergence to a true distance function, enabling precise surface reconstruction and level set representation for complex shapes.
 Here we show a reconstruction from a point cloud sampled from the reference bunny (taken from Mehta et al.~\cite{Mehta:2022:LST}) on the right.
-In the inset, we visualize the recovered signed distance function on a horizontal slice, using warm colors for positive values and cold for negative (zoom in for details).
+In the inset, we visualize the recovered signed distance function on a horizontal slice, using warm colors for positive values and cool for negative (zoom in for details).
 Our reconstruction is significantly more accurate than prior works (SAL~\cite{atzmon2020sal}, DiGS~\cite{ben2022digs}, and StEik~\cite{yang2023steik}). } }]